*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Old Saybrook was settled in 1635, making it one of Connecticut’s oldest towns.
 It’s strategically positioned at the mouth of the Connecticut River as it flows into the Long Island Sound.
 The position was an ideal location for Fort Saybrook, which now operates as a monument park.

-Saybrook has the cutest lighthouse called the Breakwater Light.
+Saybrook has one of the cutest lighthouses in the state called the Breakwater Light.
 I recommend visiting during the evening to see one of the prettiest sunsets you’ve ever seen.
 The picturesque scenery could easily become your next postcard.

 Glastonbury